JustinBieshaar/DemoBirdSim/README.md

 ---

-## ©️ Used assets
+## ©️ Assets
-I only used a free asset online for rendering the goose.
-All other resources have been produced by myself.
+- Only the goose model is from a free online source: [Goose Free 3D Model](https://www.cgtrader.com/free-3d-models/animal/bird/goose-8e4e96e1-0072-462d-b7e7-b6aed2f9ef3e)

-For the goose asset, you can find it here: [Goose Free 3D model](https://www.cgtrader.com/free-3d-models/animal/bird/goose-8e4e96e1-0072-462d-b7e7-b6aed2f9ef3e) – on cgttrader.com
+- All other assets were created by me

 ---